• Home

 Wood-Table-Refinishing-Tutorial

-The beautiful day made me want to set the table for dinner to enhance its new lighter look.
 To help bring on the Spring vibe into the house, I bought some pale green hydrangeas and then went in search of some vintage napkins that I knew I had stashed somewhere.
 I found them – and even pressed them – you know I am in a happy mood if I pressed napkins.
 I found them years ago at a yard sale.
-I call them my Bonwit Teller napkins because they remind me of one of my favorite stores I used to love to browse in.

 Bonwit teller Logo